-The PCC is not applicable to "in-house procurement".
+Part II of the PCC is not applicable to "in-house procurement".
 The PCC defines in-house as contracts entered into by a contracting authority with another contracting authority whereby: (i) the contracting authority has direct or indirect control, alone or together with other contracting authorities, over such an entity, similar to the control over its own services; (ii) such an entity carries on more than 80% of its activity in the benefit of one or several contracting authorities that have such control over it; and (iii) there is no direct participation of private capital in the controlled entity, except as regards participation without control or blocking powers and with no decisive influence over the controlled entity.

-Also, the PCC is not applicable to contracts between contracting authorities, provided that the cooperation established between them is of a public-interest nature and does not represent more than 20% of services in the free market.
+Furthermore, the PCC is not applicable to contracts between contracting authorities, provided that the cooperation established between them is of a public-interest nature and less than 20% of the services contracted are in the free market.